rdev5/node-av/README.md

 ````

 ## Feedback, Suggestions, Bug Reports
 This project is designed to grow over time with increased usage.
-If you would like to make a feature request, suggestion, leave feedback, or report a bug, please [Open a new issue](https://github.com/rdev5/node-av/issues/new) and add an appropriate label to your inquiry (e.g. bug, enhancement, question, etc).
+If you would like to make a feature request, suggestion, leave feedback, or report a bug, please [open a new issue](https://github.com/rdev5/node-av/issues/new) and add an appropriate label to your inquiry (e.g. bug, enhancement, question, etc).

 ## Useful Resources
 1. [*An Understandable History of the Bible* by Samuel C. Gipp, Th.
 D.](http://samgipp.com/historybook/)